-Subject: Building a Basic Course in Blackboard Complete By notifying us you are finished with this workshop, you...
+Subject: Building a Basic Course in Blackboard Complete

+By notifying us you are finished with this workshop, you...

 verify that you have read, followed the directions, AND understand the information presented to you in each of the 10 steps of this workshop.
 You completed all the required tasks in the workshop.
-You are aware AND understand that Durham Tech's Blackboard procedures must be followed in order to prepare and request courses each semester.
+You are aware AND understand that Durham Tech's Blackboard procedures http://courses.durhamtech.edu/wiki/index.php/Tasks to do each semester must be followed in order to prepare and request courses each semester.